Devanshparekh24/Change-the-mode/README.md

-# Change The Color Mode Logic
+# Change The Color Mode Logic In ReactJS + Tailwind Css

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.